 The Group leases various licensed properties, offices, vehicles and other commercial properties under lease agreements.
 The leases have various terms, escalation clauses and renewal rights.
-The terms of these contracts vary and the assets generally have a lease term of 20 to 99 years with a median term of 40 years.
+The terms of these contracts vary and the property assets generally have a lease term of 20 to 99 years with a median term of 40 years.
+Car leases generally have a 4 year term on inception.